US STOCKS-Wall St falls as consumer, finance stocks weigh

 By Tanya Agrawal and Anya George Tharakan

-Nov 28 (Reuters) - U.S. stocks were lower in early afternoon trading on Monday, weighed down by financial and consumer discretionary stocks, as some investors cashed in following a record-setting week.
+Nov 28 (Reuters) - U.S. stocks were lower in late morning trading on Monday, weighed down by financial and consumer discretionary stocks, as some investors cashed in following a record-setting week.

 The three major U.S. indexes closed higher for the third week in a row on Friday, with the S&P 500 notching its seventh record close since Nov.
 8.

-Oil prices gained more than 2 percent in volatile trading, recouping early losses, as the market reacted to the shaky prospect of major OPEC producers being able to agree output cuts at a meeting on Wednesday.
+Oil prices bounced back in volatile trading after falling as much as 2 percent as the market reacted to the shaky prospect of major producers being able to agree output cuts at a meeting on Wednesday.

 U.S. stocks have soared since Donald Trump's victory in the presidential election as investors expect his plans to boost infrastructure spending, cut corporate taxes and reduce regulation to benefit the economy.